pbfrandsen/CBA_genomics_workshop/01_kmer_counting_genomescope.md

 ### kmer counting with `KMC`
 First, navigate to your `~/nobackup/autodelete` directory.
-On the BYU supercomputer, this is where you should do all analysis.
+On the BYU supercomputer, this is where you should perform all your analyses.
 The material in the folders is periodically removed, so it is important to move important result to your home or archive directory.
-There is more limited space in your home directory so it is not well-suited for genomics analysis.
+There is limited space in your home directory so it is not well-suited for genomics analysis.
 It is easy to get to your autodelete directory from anywhere in the supercomputer.
 Simply type:

 `$ cd ~/nobackup/autodelete`

 Then you'll want to copy the `fastq.gz` file from the caddisfly, _Arctopsyche grandis_ into your directory.
-You can simply do this with:
+You can do this with:

 ```
 $ cp /grphome/fslg_nanopore/nobackup/archive/genomics_workshop_byu_may_24/m54336U_230309_163624.hifi_reads.fastq.gz .
 ```